-- a) Participants in the Supersport class must only use the approved and listed suspension units for that season.
-The price limits are: - i) Fork: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting the price limit is €2200 excluding tax. - ii) Shock Absorber/RCU: For the complete shock absorber/RCU including but not limited to spring (1 of), pre-load adjuster and length/ride height adjuster the price limit is €2000 excluding tax.
+a) Participants in the Supersport class must only use units from the Eligible Parts for Competition List.

+The retail price limits (excluding taxes) are:

+i) Fork: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting the price limit is €2200 excluding tax.

-- b) The approved products from the suspension manufacturers must be available to all participants at least one month before the first round of the World Superbike season, and remain available all season.
+- ii) Shock Absorber/RCU: For the complete shock absorber/RCU including but not limited to spring (1 of), pre-load adjuster and length/ride height adjuster the price limit is €2000 excluding tax. - b) The eligible products from the suspension manufacturers must be available to all participants at least one month before the first round of the World Superbike season, and remain available all season.
 The products must be available within 6 weeks of a confirmed order. - c) Setting parts and tuning parts must be provided by the suspension manufacturers to all customers/teams/participants using the manufacturer's products.
 These parts can be used by all participants during the season.
-These parts shall be available for immediate delivery to all teams/customers. - d) Teams may not modify any part of the forks or shock absorber; all setting parts must be supplied by the Suspension manufacturer and available to all teams/riders. - e) The suspension manufacturers are allowed to offer service contracts when the team is using the approved and listed suspension products.
+These parts shall be available for immediate delivery to all teams/customers. - d) Teams may not modify any part of the forks or shock absorber; all setting parts must be supplied by the Suspension manufacturer and available to all teams/riders. - e) The suspension manufacturers are allowed to offer service contracts when the team is using the eligible suspension products.
 The suspension manufacturers cannot demand a service contract for a customer or participant in order to obtain a suspension product. - i) No aftermarket or prototype electronically-controlled suspensions maybe used.
 Electronically-controlled suspension may only be used if already present on the production model of the homologated motorcycle. - ii) The electronically-controlled valves must remain as homologated.
 The shims, spacers and fork/shock springs not connected with these valves can be changed. - iii) The ECU for the electronic suspension must remain as homologated and cannot receive any motorcycle track position or sector information; the suspension cannot be adjusted relative to track position. - iv) The electronic interface between the rider and the suspension must remain as on the homologated motorcycle.
-It is allowed to remove or disable this rider interface. - v) The original suspension system must work safely in the event of an electronic failure. - vi) Electro-magnetic fluid systems which change the viscosity of the suspension fluid(s) during operation are not permitted.
+It is allowed to remove or disable this rider interface. - v) The original suspension system must work safely in the event of an electronic failure.